okfn/ibp-explorer-data-client/README.md

   * **AWS_REGION** - Region where the bucket is
   * **AWS_BUCKET** - Name of the bucket where to store snapshots

+The Indaba `API_TOKEN` is time-limited.
+When this lib is used by the separate ibp-explorer library, a valid token is refreshed and obtained automatically.
+See the note below on [how to obtain a token for testing](#running-tests) this library outside of its use with ibp-explorer.

 #### Budget Document Library Links